Alyssa Smale discusses her research on the forensic analysis of nail polish at crime scenes.

-You’ll study the principal areas of modern chemistry while learning to think creatively, solve complex problems, and perform detailed analyses.
+As an LVC chemistry student, you'll focus on the principal areas of chemistry and learn to think creatively, solve complex problems, and perform detailed analyses.
 Early on, you’ll put theory into practice through internships and hands-on applications using cutting-edge equipment in the state-of-the-art Neidig-Garber Science Center.
-You will also have the opportunity to carry out an extended research project in collaboration with highly qualified faculty and participate in summer research, including before your first semester through Research First.
+You will also have the opportunity to carry out an extended research project in collaboration and participate in summer research, even before your first semester through Research First.

 Recent graduates have gone on to work for the National Institutes of Health, Nestle Purina Pet Care, Hershey Medical Center, Exelon Nuclear, Glaxo SmithKline, and Eurofins Laboratories.
 Others have pursued advanced degrees at Johns Hopkins University, Princeton University, the University of Pennsylvania, Penn State University, and the University of California at Berkeley.

-- In the past five years, LVC chemistry students have collaborated with their faculty on more than 75 research presentations throughout the country—and world.
-Students have presented their research at conferences in California, Colorado, Indiana, Louisiana, Maryland, Michigan, Missouri, New Jersey, and even Budapest, Hungary during this period.
+Our alumni do well in their careers because they've collaborated intensively with faculty LVC chemistry on research projects (75 in the last five years!) and presented their research at conferences in California, Colorado, Indiana, Louisiana, Maryland, Michigan, Missouri, New Jersey, and even Budapest, Hungary.

 LVC has fantastic science professors—they all came from competitive Ph.D. programs, and they pushed me to succeed.
 It was the one-on-one mentoring and dedication I received from my professors that helped me stand out.